-Note Adaptive Server version 12.0 and later and Adaptive Server Anywhere version 6.0.x and later can store Java objects in a table, with some limitations.
-See the jConnect for JDBC Release Bulletin for more information.
+Note Adaptive Server version 12.0 and later and SQL Anywhere version 6.0.x and later can store Java objects in a table, with some limitations.
+See the jConnect for JDBC Release Bulletin.

 Prerequisites for storing java objects as column data